A new era of mass storage devices

 We took a different approach with RDM 15.0.
 On the file system level, the database consists of a number of pack files that hold user data, indexes, and metadata needed for recovery and vacuuming.
 These pack files are collectively referred to as a "pack."

 This section describes some characteristics of the pack as observed by the file system and how they affect the I/O performance of the SSD.

 A pack consists of a number of pack files, each with a maximum size of 2 GiB.
 Pack files are written sequentially by appending to the end.
-The total size of database files (ID-index plus pack) are held below a threshold.
+The total size of pack files are held below a threshold.
 When pack files are deleted, they are always deleted in the order they were created.